wafna/interscalactic/README.md

 ## Run

-Run the api server from sbt using class wafna.interscalactic.InterScalacticServer
+Run the api server from sbt using class wafna.interscalactic.InterScalacticServer.
+The server can also server the production web build (from the root path on port 8080).

 Run the web server from npm at client/web.
+This will server the dev web content on port 3030 and is configured to use the API on port 8080.

-Better still, run it all out of IDEA.
+The above can be done very conveniently in IDEA.